snarayanank2/kinesis-data-gen/README.md

 This will create ```datagen-x.y.z-bin.tar.gz``` file.
 You can extract it on the machine where you want to run against larger datasets.

+**Note**
+> You may want to update pom.xml to refer to a matching Presto version.
+Sometimes there may be backward incompatible changes in API and a connector built against a certain version may not work with others.

 # running the tool

 Use the ```bin/kinesis-datagen``` script.
 Use the ```-help``` option to learn about the command-line parameters.

+    usage: kinesis-datagen
+	-create                      drop and recreate stream
+	-f,--sample-file <file>      sample file to generate records (required) -help                        print this message
+    -n,--kinesis-stream <name>   kinesis stream to write to (required) -p,--parse-only              only parse the sample file
+	-r,--read-only               only read the sample file, no parsing -s,--num-shards <number>     number of shards
+	-verbose                     be extra verbose
+	-w,--num-workers <number>    number of workers (default 1)

+You should see a file ``etc/sample_data.txt`` which can be used as a sample file for the data generator.
+Alternatively, you can download the http logs from NASA described below.
+Flags ``-r`` and ``-p`` only read and parse the sample file and don't push data to Kinesis.
+They're used primarily for debugging.

 # nasa http datasets